popi-mkx3/popi_project/popi_electronics/README.md

 You will find here everything you need for understanding all the electronics necessary to make popi walk.
 Hence, all the [wiring diagrams] and the [pin planning] of our onboard-computers are available in this repository.
 These files unfortunately are in French for now, but the diagrams should still speak to anyone.
 Let us know if you ever need a translation and we'll do our best !
 To get an overview of POPI's electronic design, please read the following information.
 <br>

-:heavy_check_mark: Design made with [easyEDA].
+:heavy_check_mark: Design made with [easyEDA]
-:heavy_check_mark: Creation of a custom [encoder].
+:heavy_check_mark: Creation of a custom [encoder]
-:heavy_check_mark: Creation of a custom [current sensor PCB].
+:heavy_check_mark: Creation of a custom [current sensor PCB]
-:heavy_check_mark: Mapping of all the card to respect the symmetry.
+:heavy_check_mark: Mapping of all the card to respect the symmetry
-:heavy_check_mark: PCB manufacturing on a PCB milling machine.
+:heavy_check_mark: PCB manufacturing on a PCB milling machine
 <br>